In an emergency, dial 999 or contact the Porters' Lodge (+44) 01865 278900.

 For medical matters, contact the Jericho Health Centre (+44 (0)1865 311234; for opening times see the practice website); or NHS Direct (111; 24h, 7 days a week service).
 The College nurse does not work in the Vacations.

-The University Counselling Service is open Monday to Friday, 9am to 5pm (closing only on 27th August): +44 (0)1865 270300 or email email@example.com.
+The University Counselling Service is open Monday to Friday, 9am to 5pm: +44 (0)1865 270300 or email firstname.lastname@example.org.
 There may not be an immediate response but someone will be in touch as soon as they can.

 OxfordSU’s Student Advice service is open throughout the summer vacation.
 Students can find all contact details, including how to make an appointment, on the OxfordSU website.
 Information about what's happening in and around Oxford during vacations can be found on The Oxford Vacation Guide.